Uniqueness of $u$-Gibbs measures for hyperbolic skew products on $\mathbb{T}^4$: Introduction

 The foliation $\mathcal{F}^u$ is well understood.
-Indeed, it is well known that $\mathcal{F}^u$ is minimal (i.e. every leaf is dense) and there is only one invariant measure which admits conditional measures along $\mathcal{F}^u$-leaves that are absolutely continuous with respect to the Lebesgue measure on these leaves \cite{sinai, bowenbook, ruelle}.
-This type of measure is called SRB measure, SRB for Sinai-Ruelle-Bowen, (see Section \ref{subsec.srbugibbs} for the precise definition).
+Indeed, it is known that $\mathcal{F}^u$ is minimal (i.e. every leaf is dense).
+Regarding ergodic properties of this foliation, there is only one invariant measure which admits conditional measures along $\mathcal{F}^u$-leaves that are absolutely continuous with respect to the Lebesgue measure on these leaves \cite{sinai, bowenbook, ruelle}.
+This measure is called SRB (Sinai-Ruelle-Bowen), (see Section \ref{subsec.srbugibbs} for the precise definition).
+The SRB measures were constructed first using ideas from statistical mechanics and they are expected to be the ones truly ``physically observed'' in a system (see \cite{young} for a discussion on this).
+Questions on existence and uniqueness of these measures are on the core to understanding the statistical behavior of dynamical systems, see \cite{Pa00}.

 On the other hand, the foliation $\mathcal{F}^{uu}$ is not well understood.
 For instance, it was only recently announced in a joint work of the first author with Avila, Eskin, Potrie, Wilkinson and Zhang, that $\mathcal{F}^{uu}$ is minimal for any Anosov $C^{1+ \alpha}$-diffeomorphism of $\tor^3$.
 In higher dimensions, the first author jointly with Avila and Wilkinson, recently announced that $C^1$-open and $C^r$-dense among the transitive Anosov $C^r$-diffeomorphisms admitting a decomposition $E^s \oplus E^c \oplus E^u$, where $E^c$ is one dimensional and uniformly expanding, the strong unstable foliation is minimal.